 Are you wanting to charter a boat in Europe?
 Did you know that you may need an International Certificate of Competence (ICC)?

-To obtain the ICC you must be in possession of an RYA Day Skipper Practical Certificate of Competence or higher qualification.
-Derwent Sailing Squadron (DSS) Sailtrain is the only Tasmanian RYA Training Centre accredited to access for ICC Sail (incl. power up to 10m) in Coastal Waters.
+To obtain the ICC you must be in possession of an Royal Yachting Association (RYA) Day Skipper Practical Certificate of Competence or higher qualification.
+Derwent Sailing Squadron (DSS) Sailtrain is the only Tasmanian RYA Training Centre accredited to assess for ICC Sail (incl. power up to 10m) in Coastal Waters.

 In general terms, an ICC is required for inland waterways of Europe and for coastal waters of UK and Mediterranean countries.